 Then she huffed at herself and folded the newspaper to hide its grim words.
 What good would it do to worry?
 She had no one else to turn to, and time was running out.
 Besides, if this wolf tried to make a nice meal out of her, he’d quickly learn she was one bunny that bit back.

 Just as she returned the paper to her father’s desk, the doorbell chimed.
 Her heart jumped into her throat while she hurried for the nearest window.
 She had never been quiet and reserved in her life, but those who were tended to fixate on a boring thing in the distance.
 She checked her reflection in the glass panes to make sure she looked perfect and then stared out at the sprawling gardens below.

+The maid’s timid words drew near.
 “You’ll find the lady right through here, sir.”

 She couldn’t have been more wrong.

 Frankly, he was the most handsome creature she’d ever met, human or otherwise.
 Cora’s smile grew.
 Well.
 She wouldn’t have to feel nervous at all.
-A big, bold, good-looking fellow was something she was very used to dealing with.
+A big, bold, good-looking fella was something she was very used to dealing with.